South Vietnam, Official Mail of South Vietnam;

 Rare official letter sent by the House of Commons (Vietnamese Parlament) to a recipient in Nha Trang sent in January of 1970.

 Government letter set in December of 1970 within Colon.
 Red circular VIET-NAM CONG-HOA cachet applied at bottom right.
 The editor cannot explain why a postage stamp of 1.50D was applied to the letter.
+Normally Government mail was transported free of charge.
 If you have any information as to why that should be the case please respond by using the communication feature of this website.

 Postal notification letter (full content preserved) sent from Hue Vu to Saigon in March of 1971.
 Unusual machine arrival cancel on fron and reverse.
 Red Government seal at bottom left.
 Cancelled with the mute “P.P.” cancel that was used for internal postal communications.